Updated August 23, 2020

-When you are sick, hurt, or suffering from a health complication, you go to a doctor or other medical professional to get a diagnosis.
+When you are sick, hurt, or suffering from health complications, you go to a doctor or other medical professional to get a diagnosis.
 In a perfect world, their diagnosis will be completely accurate and lead to the right treatment plan for you, every time.
 Unfortunately, this is not always the case.

 Misdiagnosis as a term can cover a variety of circumstances.